-This surname study now has a total of eighteen participants.
-These consist of three ASBILLs, one ASBILLE, one AZBILL, eight ASBELLs, one ASBEL, three AZBELLs and one ASBYLL - we would like to have many more join this intriguing project.
+At this point we have three ASBILLs, one ASBILLE, one AZBILL, seven ASBELLs, one ASBEL, two AZBELLs and one ASBYLL - we would like to have many more join this intriguing project.

 Participants thus far are from Arkansas, California, Florida, Georgia, Illinois, Indiana, Kentucky, Oklahoma, Mississippi, Pennsylvania, and Texas.

-It does appear that many of this surname, and its variants do not spring from the single immigrant Martin Asbell line as has been premised by standard genealogical research over the past 100 years or so.
-In this regard the newly developed Y-DNA evidence is quite solid.
+It does appear that many of this surname, and its variants, have male root-origins that do not spring from the single immigrant Martin Asbell line as has been premised by standard genealogical research over the past 100 years or so.

 Much of this confused research has been caused by researchers following the erroneous information found in the infamous George Bennett "ASBELL book".

-Current thought is that possibly several instances occurred whereby the Asbill/Asbell name was passed down from Asbill women to their out-of wedlock children and their sons continued the family name onward.
-And, of course, there is always the possibility of undocumented adoptions having occurred as well as a myriad of other non-direct-line possibilities.
+Current thought is that, possibly, several instances occurred whereby the Asbill/Asbell name was passed down from Asbill women to their out-of wedlock children and their sons continued the family name onward; this would mean that the maternal inheritance could be solidly Asbill but would not hold true for the male Y inheritors.
+And, of course, there is always the possibility of undocumented adoptions having occurred.

 Please remember, your contacts with and encouragement of prospective ASBILL/ASBELL participants is our STRONGEST recruiting tool.
 Please use this tool diligently and often!